 2018 was Virginia Tech's first year participating in CGI U as an official network member.
 We sent seven students to the meeting.
 Read about their experiences in this VT News article.

 Virginia Tech supports the participation of our students at the CGI U meeting with a total of $10,000.
 These funds will cover group transportation, lodging, and meals for a delegation of ten students.
 This opportunity is open to both graduate and undergraduate students at all Virginia Tech campuses.

 The CGI U meeting provides opportunities for students to network with one another, attend skill sessions and office hours with leading social innovators, and connect with alumni mentors.

-Applications for this experience will open in early 2019
+Applications will open in fall 2019!

 Questions?
 Contact Meghan Weyrens-Kuhn, assistant director, at firstname.lastname@example.org or 540-231-1356.

 - You are a Virginia Tech student with an innovative idea in one of the five CGI U focus areas:

 - Public Health

 - You are committed to turn this project idea into action within the next year.